Transportation Services Other Policies

 Take-Home Vehicle Policy

-Vehicles may be assigned to specific individuals if authorized in writing by the head of the agency to which the vehicle is assigned.
-Agencies will be required to report to CMS annually and when changes occur, including the name of each employee assigned a vehicle, the equipment number and license plate number of the assigned vehicle, employee's headquarters and residence, and any additional information requested by CMS.
-Authorization is to be granted only if one or more of the following conditions are met:
+Vehicles may be assigned to specific individuals if authorized in writing by NIU’s Vehicle Coordinator.
+NIU’s Vehicle Coordinator will be required to report to CMS annually and when changes occur, including the name of each employee assigned a vehicle, the equipment number and license plate number of the assigned vehicle, employee's headquarters and residence, and any additional information requested by CMS.
+Authorization may be granted only if one or more of the following conditions are met:

 • The vehicle is specially equipped to perform law enforcement services and the law enforcement employee is on call 24 hours a day.